sncanon/ESPM5015_FinalProject/readme.txt

 will look great, crisp and sharp on any screen resolutions and devices.
 Howdy is built on clean and organized code which makes it easy to customize.

+***THIS TEMPLATE HAS BEEN MODIFIED BY SARAH CANON FOR A CLASS PROJECT AT THE UNIVERSITY OF MINNESOTA.***

 --------------------------------------------------------------------------------------

 SOURCES AND CREDITS: